ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 > Thanks to everyone on the corelan slack channel for the nice debate about high addresses/low addresses locations, and whether a stack actually "grows" or not :)

 I also implemented all the auto identification procedure in a Python 3 script.
 It's not relying on any decompiler or disassembler library so you will get results instantly.
+You can get it from the dedicated [repository](https://github.com/ecos-wtf/recos).

 {% highlight bash %}
 python3 memory_map.py firmware.decompressed.bin